Blog

 There are just about a hundred reasons to get an Arid Bilge System.
 Unlike regular bilge pumps or temporary solutions like bilge cleaners and ozone machines, the Arid Bilge System vacuums slowly and effectively to make sure that your boat remains 100% dusty dry at all times.
 This will keep the boat young and protect your investment from nasty odors and the damaging effects of rust and corrosion.

-6 03, 2020
+6 03, 2024

 A Guide To Boat Bilge Pumps

-By |2023-02-07T21:02:22+00:00March 6, 2020|Blog|
+By |2024-09-20T14:44:30+00:00March 6, 2024|Blog|

 A Guide To Boat Bilge Pumps – What Are They And How They Work

 The unsettling thing about bilge pumps is the fact that they are usually a boat’s only line of defense before sinking into the deep blue, yet most boaters don’t know much about them.
-Rarely do boaters even talk about bilge pumps, and even less of their time is spent going down below to maintain them.
+Rarely do boaters even talk about boat bilge pumps, and even less of their time is spent going down below to maintain them.

 Of course, it is important that you get to know more about your boat bilge pumps, as you don’t want to end up being the proverbial old sailor, frantically taking water out of the bottom of his boat with a bucket.